frederic-perez/AmE-dictionary/dictionary.md

 __moon roof__
 __moonshine<sup>1</sup>__ _n_ :four::hammer: (spirit) _People suspected of brewing moonshine._ :es: alambique?
 __moonshine<sup>2</sup>__ _v_
-__moonshot__ :two: _Technology_ An ambitious, exploratory and ground-breaking project undertaken without any expectation of near-term profitability or benefit and also, perhaps, without a full investigation of potential risks and benefits. _Google's New Moonshot Project: the Human Body_ __1__ The launching of a spacecraft to the moon. __2__ Awesome, fantastic, almost impossible to achieve, the best, the reason for success, reaching the highest point, right on target. _A moonshot type of thing._
+__moonshot__ _n_ :two: _technology_ An ambitious, exploratory and ground-breaking project undertaken without any expectation of near-term profitability or benefit and also, perhaps, without a full investigation of potential risks and benefits. _Google's New Moonshot Project: the Human Body_ __1__ The launching of a spacecraft to the moon. __2__ Awesome, fantastic, almost impossible to achieve, the best, the reason for success, reaching the highest point, right on target. _A moonshot type of thing._
 __moor__ _n_ :two::hammer:
 __mooring__ _n_
 __moot__ _adj_ __1__ :two: Subject to debate, dispute, or uncertainty. _Whether the temperature rise was mainly due to the greenhouse effect was a moot point._ _Syn_ debatable, open to debate, arguable __2__ :five: Having little or no practical relevance. _The whole matter is becoming increasingly moot._ _The zero-emissions mandate was a moot point._